 After the refrigerator is cold, it passes through the expansion valve cycle.
 During this process, pressure and temperature reduce to allow the refrigerant to go back, and the cycle begins again.

-A heat pump typically uses the principle of vaporization and condensation to facilitate its operations.
+A heat pump glossary typically uses the principle of vaporization and condensation to facilitate its operations.
 It is because it alters the pressure and temperature controlling the movement of heat that bring about warmth or coldness.

 Pros and cons of using heat pumps

 - It is affordable